 This post contains affiliate links.
 All activities described by Strength In Words assume close and continuous supervision of the child by an adult.

-We always encourage you to make your own play materials - but here's a pre-made example to save you time!
+We always encourage you to make your own play materials - but here's a pre-made freebie to save you time!